d-german/code-quality-design/Writerside/topics/Seam-Interface.md

 internal sealed class MyDocumentDataService
     : IMyDocumentDataService
 {
-    // Test wrapper for a complex dependency
-    // that is already tested elsewhere.
+    // This service acts as a seam, wrapping the RealDocDataProvider.
-    public MyPageData GetData(
+    // RealDocDataProvider might be a legacy class without an interface. public MyPageData GetData(
         IContext ctx,
         MyRendition rend,
         int index,
         GetDataProps props)
     {
-        return new RealDocDataProvider(ctx as RealContext)
+        // RealDocDataProvider is the concrete, hard-to-test dependency. return new RealDocDataProvider(ctx as RealContext)
             .FetchData(rend, index, props);
     }
 }

-// A class consuming the service public class DocumentProcessor
+// A class consuming the service via constructor injection public class DocumentProcessor
 {
     private readonly IMyDocumentDataService _dataService;